kodecocodes/i9t/swift-2/swift-2.markdown

 }
 ```

-This method's process is broken down by commented line number below:
+Here's what you do in each commented section above:

-1. Create an extension for `StringValidator`
+1. Create an extension for `StringValidator`.
-2. Define the default implementation for `func validate(string: String) -> (valid: Bool,
+2. Define the default implementation for `func validate(string: String) -> (valid: Bool, errors: [StringValidationError])`.
-  errors: [StringValidationError])`
-3. Create a mutable array to hold any errors that might be thrown
+3. Create a mutable array to hold any errors that might be thrown.
-4. Iterate over each of the the validator's rules
+4. Iterate over each of the the validator's rules.
-5. Specify a `do` block as you will be catching errors if they are thrown
+5. Specify a `do` block since you'll catch any thrown errors.
-6. Execute `validate(string:)` for each rule, note that you must precede the call with `try` as this method can throw
+6. Execute `validate(string:)` for each rule; note that you must precede the call with `try` as this method is throwable.
-7. Catch any errors of the type `StringValidationError`
+7. Catch any errors of the type `StringValidationError`.
-8. Capture the error in your `errors` array
+8. Capture the error in your `errors` array.
-9. If some error other than `StringValidationError` is thrown, crash with a message including which error occurred.
-Like a switch statement, your error catching has to be exhaustive, or you'll get a compiler error.
+9. If any error other than `StringValidationError` is thrown, crash with a message including which error occurred.
+Just as in a `switch` statement, your error handling must beexhaustive, or you'll get a compiler error.
 10. Return the resultant tuple.
-If there are no errors validation passed, return the array of errors even if empty.
+If there are no errors validation passed, return the array of errors even if it's empty.

-Excellent!
-Now any and every `StringValidator` that you implement will have this method by default so that you do not need to copy/paste it in everywhere.
+Now each and every `StringValidator` you implement will have this method by default so you can avoid "copy and paste" coding. :]

 Time to implement your very first `StringValidationRule`, starting with the first error type `.MustStartWith`.
-Add the following code to the playground:
+Add the following code to your playground:

 ```
 struct StartsWithCharacterStringValidationRule: StringValidationRule {